CAT328AISP15/Syllabus/README.md

 - March 9 - 13 Spring Break

+- Wednesday March 18th - Visiting Artist [Chris Doyle](http://chrisdoylestudio.com)
+	- 12 noon lecture in the Robert Van Fossan Theater (Franklin street, next door)

+		Chris Doyle is an interdisciplinary artist based in Brooklyn, New York.
+His recent work explores the cultural construction of landscape.
+His work includes temporary and permanent projects in the public sphere BRIGHT CANYON, presented by the Times Square Alliance (2014); LEAP, presented by Creative Time in Columbus Circle (2000) and Commutable, presented by the Public Art Fund on the Lower East Side (1996), all in New York City.
+His work has also been shown at The Brooklyn Museum of Art, The Queens Museum of Art, P.S.1 Museum of Contemporary Art, the Kupferstichkabinett Berlin, Germany, and as part of the New York Video Festival at Lincoln Center.

 - Week 8: March 17th - State Machines & Simple Soccer
 	- Read:
 		- PGAI: Ch 4
 	- Do: TBA

+- Wednesday April 8th - Visiting Artist [Katherine Bennett](http://www.katherinebennett.net)
+	- 12 noon lecture in the Robert Van Fossan Theater (Franklin street, next door)

+		Katherine Bennett, an electronic artist with a background in interactive light environments, engrossed herself in programming and sound to widen her studio practice.
+Her work explores the social relationships engendered when time is blurred, frozen, collapsed and expanded.
+Her interests pertain to the non-physical presence of thought and memory.
+Bennett widens notions of habitable spaces: involving the intangible spaces within the mind and the liminal spaces created by digital communities.
+She uses sound and light as visceral rubble to foster relationships across these spaces, creating a presence across a trajectory of time.
+		Her latest environments deal with the terrain of memory - it's absence, degradation and the new space that this loss provides for new experiences.

 - Week 9: March 24th - Path Planning & Graph Theory
 	- Read: